 Updating lighting in key locations is a quick and inexpensive way to reduce fall risk and help seniors stay independent.
+Here are some lighting strategies to illuminate the right places and help prevent falls as you age in place.

-Wireless motion sensing lights
+Wireless motion-sensing lights

-You won’t be restricted to places with a nearby outlet and there are no wires to create tripping hazards.
+You won’t be restricted to places with a nearby outlet, and there are no wires to create tripping hazards.

 Here are two options with good customer reviews: